Vineethkolli/NBK-Youth/README.md

 ## 📌 Why This Project ?

-NBK-Youth is designed to streamline content, finance, and user management in a unified platform.
+NBK Youth is designed to streamline content, finance, and user management in a unified platform.
 Key highlights:

 - 🔐 **Role-Based Access Control**
 - 📈 **Activity Logs & Analytics**